RedJokingInn/Notepad-plus-plus-API/README.md

 * etc...

 ## html.xml
-This file contains all the original html keywords provided by Notepad++.
 Added are the missing html5 tags *main* and *rb*.

 ## xml.xml
-This file contains all the original xml keywords provided by Notepad++.
 Added are:
-* XSL tags starting with xsl:
+* XSL 2.0 tags.
+They all start with xsl:
 * XPATH functions with indication of parameters!